-Even though the rules do not apply to grantor trusts, partnerships, and S corporations directly, they do apply to the owners of these entities.
+Even though the rules do not apply to grantor trusts, partnerships, and S corporations directly, they do apply to the owners of these entiunder the basis, excess farm loss, or at-risk rules.
+See Passive Activity Deductions, later.

 For information about personal service corporations and closely held corporations, including definitions and how the passive activity rules apply to these corporations, see Form 8810 and its instructions.